-Chocolate and Valentine’s Day are practically inseparable, but if you want to go one further create a red velvet cake by using beetroot juice and red colouring to give a deep crimson shade to chocolate sponge.
-Decorate it with white buttercream frosting to really set the colour off, then raspberries or heart sweets can be used as a garnish.
+Chocolate and Valentine’s Day are practically inseparable, but if you want to go one further, make a red velvet cake by using beetroot juice and red colouring for a deep crimson chocolate sponge.
+Decorate it with white buttercream frosting, raspberries or heart-shaped sweets.
+If you prefer small packages of affection, try these dainty red velvet cupcakes.
 Red food colouring can be used in small doses in pancake batter, biscuits and drinks too.

 10. Display piping prowess

-Our kitchen assistant, Chelsie, recommends piping macaroon mixture into hearts before baking.
+Why not try piping macaroon mixture into hearts before baking?
 Alternatively, throw a romantic spin on these Spanish churros doughnuts by piping them into a heart shape onto baking paper then deep-frying until crisp.
 You could add a touch of chilli to the chocolate dipping sauce, too.